nolus-protocol/nolus-core/doc/adr/20211130-use-xyz-as-an-oracle-solution-for-feeding-external-data.md

-# Use XYZ as an oracle solution for feeding external data
+# Start with a centralized oracle as a solution for feeding market data

-- Status: draft
+- Status: proposal
-- Deciders:
+- Deciders: the dev team
 - Date: 2021-11-30
 - Tags: oracle market-data